 From 1996 to 1997, Ms. Razzaghi was selected to serve on detail as a Senior Policy Analyst in the White House Office of Science and Technology Policy.
 She coordinated the activities of the National Science and Technology Council which is the principal means within the executive branch to coordinate science and technology policy that comprise the Federal research and development enterprise.
 Chaired by the President, the membership of the Council is made up of the Vice President, the Director of the Office of Science and Technology Policy, Cabinet Secretaries and Agency Heads with significant science and technology responsibilities, and other White House officials.
 Ms. Razzaghi also worked with the President’s Council of Advisors on Science and Technology, an advisory group of the nation’s leading scientists and engineers who directly advise the President and the Executive Office of the President.

 Ms. Razzaghi began her engineering career at a consulting firm working on airborne mine countermeasures for the U.S. Navy.
 In 1985, Ms. Razzaghi started her NASA career at Goddard Space Flight Center as an electromechanical engineer.
-She contributed to a number of successful missions including the Cosmic Background Explorer that provided evidence to support the Big Bang theory and led to a Nobel Prize for two of its principal investigators; and Cassini, which continues to send spectacular science data and images from Saturn and its moons.
+She contributed to a number of successful missions including the Cosmic Background Explorer that provided evidence to support the Big Bang theory and led to a Nobel Prize for two of its principal investigators; and Cassini, which unveiled the beauty and mysteries of Saturn and its moons.
 Ms. Razzaghi grew up in Washington, D.C. and graduated from the Sidwell Friends School.
 She earned a B.S. degree in Mechanical Engineering from Brown University, and an M.S. degree from the Catholic University of America in Mechanical Engineering Design.
 She has won many awards for her service to NASA and our nation and was the 2014 recipient of the Brown University Engineering Alumni Medal.